starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 "That's what I came to ask you about!
 I got one too.
 What did you do with it?"

 "It's here somewhere.
 It doesn't do anything.
 It just displays that word, HADES.
 I really only kept it as a memento.
 Yes see, my researches didn't get me anywhere.
 I thought in that one moment, I had really turned the history of science on its head.
 I thought I had pierced the veil of history with a needle and caught a glimpse of the other side.
 But it went nowhere.
-The veil's puncture just... headled.
+The veil's puncture just... healed.
 Then I started the line of inquiry that was to bring the glory.
 The great drama of relativity against quantum mechanics.
 All I have from those days are the card and the bookmark I jostled a cryptic note on.
 You will see life and death where two great rivers meet."

 "I've never figured it out.
 Hell, I never had to."